moments-behavior/orange/README.md

 # orange :orange:
-A GUI-based C/C++ library for emergent cameras
+A multi-camera capture, streaming and recording GUI application for emergent cameras in C++

 ![gui](images/gui.png)